 OncologyTypical oncological applications in oncology include:

-CardiologyA number of PET tracers have been developed to target such diverse receptor systems as angioetensin-converting enzyme (ACE), endothelin receptor type A (ETA) and GLUT.
-Applications include; general myocardial, atherosclerosis and vascular
+CardiologyA number of PET tracers have been developed to target such diverse receptor systems as angiotensin-converting enzyme (ACE), endothelin receptor type A (ETA) and GLUT.
+Applications include: general myocardium, atherosclerosis and vascular

 Neurology & PsychiatryPET is the main non-invasive method for studying brain biochemistry.
 Oncological and cardiac PET imaging normally generate static images at equilibrium but CNS PET imaging is a dynamic process which can investigate, in real time, various biochemical processes.
 PET can also discriminate the effects of both chemical and behavioral stimuli on receptors and their endogenous ligands occupancy.